maninekkalapudi/orc-rust-ator/README.md

 *   **Database-Backed State:** Persistent storage for job definitions, task configurations, and run history.
 *   **Error Handling & Retries:** Built-in mechanisms for resilient task execution.

+## Observability

+The `orc-rust-ator` application provides comprehensive logging to help monitor its behavior, diagnose issues, and understand the flow of jobs and tasks.
+Key interactions, such as API requests, job scheduling, task execution, and database operations, are logged with relevant details.

+Logs are structured and can be configured via the `RUST_LOG` environment variable (e.g., `RUST_LOG=info` for informational messages, `RUST_LOG=debug` for more detailed debugging).

 ## Architecture

 The `orc-rust-ator` system is composed of several key components: